openscan-lsm/OpenScan-Hardware/book/obba.md

 microscope body.
 This is in contrast to many successful open source hardware microscope projects {cite}`Eisenstein2021` which aim either to provide a modular platform (TODO Cite) or to provide a tightly refined and/or low-cost design for a particular technique (TODO Cite).

-TODO: Such projects could be used in combination with our approach here for the breadboard portion, as the microscope body
+(Such projects can, or course, be used in combination with our approach here, as one component of a larger system.)

 We believed that there is a niche for a complementary approach where off-the-shelf parts[^ots-oshw] are preferred whereever possible, and the